 As CBD is booming in popularity, its enthusiasts want to explore every option the cannabis plant offers.
 D8 THC is a rising star amongst cannabinoids, and products containing this compound started showing up at numerous stores.
 Although it’s different from delta 9 THC – the superstar of cannabinoids and the psychoactive compound in the cannabis plant, Delta 8 THC is an analog of it, so many consumers wonder if it can show up on a drug test and possibly ruin their plans as people are afraid you can find traces of it in your blood and how long it can stay in your system.

 What is Delta 8 THC, and how it’s different from THC?

 Before we answer the question it is important to note that THC, short for tetrahydrocannabinol, is a well-known cannabinoid known for its psychoactive and mind-altering effects.
 It’s how Marijuana gets users’ high’ as it contains up to 30% of this compound.
 However, Marijuana’s cousin plant – hemp, features only trace amounts of THC and doesn’t cause a feeling of high or impairing effects given how potent it can be.
 The 2018 Farm Bill removed hemp and derivatives of cannabis with only trace amounts of THC (up to .3%) from the definition of Marijuana in the Controlled Substances Act (CSA).
 As a result, hemp-derived products became available to millions of Americans, and CBD – another famous compound in the cannabis plant, became part of their wellness routines.

 Now people are wondering if other elements in hemp are safe to consume and try.
-Delta-8 THC is now emerging on the scene, and many CBD retailers have already started selling products containing the compound.
+Delta-8 THC is now emerging on the scene, and many CBD retailers have already started selling products containing the compound given its benefits.
 The new cannabinoid has raised many concerns and questions because THC is illegal, right?
 Not quite so.
 The law limits delta-9-tetrahydrocannabinol (THC) content in products, which indeed is a psychoactive compound.
 However, THC has several variations that can differently affect the human body.
 These are:

 - THCa – a precursor of THC in the acidic form